hipe/tmx/fields/doc/issues/012-normal-normalization.md

     for each (if any) provided argument in the (any) argument scanner,

-      if you hit an unrecognized formal attribute name (or you can't resolve an attirbute name (a.k.a "primary");
+      if you hit an unrecognized association name (or you can't resolve an attirbute name (a.k.a "primary");

         we've got to withdraw from further processing this of request.
         (there is no way to continue the parse after this, because in effect we don't know how many tokens to skip to get to the next primary.)

-      if everything's still OK (and you have a corresponding formal attribute),
+      if everything's still OK (and you have a corresponding association),

       as for the concern of argument arity [#here.theme-3], generally it's the injected scanner (not us) who determines the mechanics of if and